Widowhood: The loss couples rarely plan for — and should

 No one is ever ready emotionally for the death of a spouse.
 But you can prepare financially for the decision-making and reduced income you may someday face.

 ONE PERFECT FALL MORNING IN 2012, Erin was waiting for her husband to return from dropping off their twins at preschool.
 He never came home — at the age of 42, he suffered a massive heart attack in the parking lot of the preschool.
 By the time Erin got to the hospital, he had passed away.
 At the age of 41, Erin found herself a widow with four children under the age of 8.

-“While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
-This can be particularly worrying for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.
+While older widows and widowers may not be burdened with similar concerns about their children’s financial future, they often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?” says Cynthia Hutchins, director of Financial Gerontology at Bank of America.
+This can be particularly worrisome for those who’ve gone through a prolonged and expensive period of caregiving for their lost loved one — a situation many widows find themselves in.

 “Older widows and widowers often find themselves dealing with another serious consideration: Will they be able to afford the care they might one day need?”

 For instance, in consulting with her Merrill Private Wealth Advisor, Richard Salvino, as well as Lilia Shemesh and Matthew Saland of her advisory team, Erin learned that decisions she made about managing the benefit from her husband’s life insurance policy could affect her children’s eligibility for future financial educational aid — a major need for her with four young children.

 Solo decision-making can be even more daunting when you have dependents at home.
 Research suggests that any financial decision that isn’t time-sensitive should be put off until you’re feeling less emotionally vulnerable.

-Erin recalls that the day-to-day financial pressures were so great that she told her advisor she might cut back on what she was setting aside for retirement.
+“Erin recalls that the day-to-day financial pressures were so great that she told her advisor she might cut back on what she was setting aside for retirement.
 “And he advised me not to — that retirement needed to be one of my first priorities so I could take care of myself in the future,” she says.

 Salvino made Erin’s long-term financial health a focus.
 “Given that she was young, continuing to contribute to her retirement plan was important,” he says.
 “She had many years ahead of her to save and let the compounding effect of wealth work in her favor.
 You can always borrow for your children’s education, but you can’t borrow for your retirement.”

-Gaining financial confidence can help sustain you through a difficult time.
+“They’re forced to jump into complex financial matters from the start of their journey and adjust to making financial decisions alone,” says Lisa Margeson, managing director, External Affairs, Retirement Research & Insights, Bank of America.
+Those changes could lead to greater financial confidence, which can help sustain you through a difficult time.
 Erin’s private wealth team helped her stay true to her and her husband’s core priorities, she says.
 “They helped me see myself financially in a bigger picture than I could see myself.
 It’s been those discussions that have helped me the most.”